pyrometheous/Prepper-Pi/docs/wiring.md

 - **Grounding/Lightning:** arrestors, bonding straps, ground rod (camp or base station)

 ### Enclosure & Hardware (Phase 6 - Custom Design)
+- Field deployment option: use a sealed NEMA 4X/IP66 enclosure with an external heatsink and ePTFE pressure‑equalization vent.
+The Pi’s heat is conducted through the enclosure wall to a fin stack outside; no dust filters or routine servicing are required.
+For cold/wet sites, a 10–20 W anti‑condensation heater on a ~15 °C thermostat may be added.
+See: [Weatherproof Enclosure Options](./enclosures.md).
 - **Custom 3D printed enclosure** (weather-resistant, designed with friend's assistance)
 - **Metal partition** (🧱) between power and RF bays with adequate ventilation
 - **Bulkhead feed‑throughs:** MC4 (PV), F‑female (TV), SMA/N (RF), cable glands for DC/USB/Ethernet